jejacks0n/teaspoon/README.md

 Depending on what framework you use this can be slightly different.
 There's an expectation that you have a certain level of familiarity with the test framework that you're using.
 Right now we support [Jasmine](http://pivotal.github.com/jasmine/) and [Mocha](http://visionmedia.github.com/mocha/).

-Since we have the asset pipeline at our fingertips we're free to use the `= require` directive throughout our specs and spec helpers, which makes your job a whole lot easier.
+Since we have the asset pipeline at our fingertips you can feel free to use the `= require` directive throughout your specs and spec helpers.

 Here's a basic spec written in Javascript using Jasmine: